CyanChew/emomo/REAL.md

      ```bash
      python calib_scripts/refine_calib.py
      ```
    This performs ICP to align the two camera point clouds and uses the solved transformation to align the extrinsics of base 2 camera relative to base 1 camera in `calib_files/`.
 It will also visualize the merged point cloud and alignment result.
+A good alignment result is if the red point cloud and green overlap well and the RMSE is < 2cm.

 9. **Visualize Final Point Cloud**
    Confirm calibration quality: